AlexCharlton/token/README.md

 A C++ compiler and Boost are also necessary in order to build Token.

 ## Building
-After the dependencies are installed, `npm install` will build Token and install its Node dependencies. `npm install --debug` will create a debug build that will print out verbose information when logos are compared to one another.
+When dependencies are installed, `npm install` will build Token and install its Node dependencies. `npm install --debug` will create a debug build that prints out verbose information when logos are compared to one another.

-A small program, `/build/BUILD_TYPE/test`, is created that, when run in the top-level directory, will show some logos being compared, with some added graphical aids.
+A small program, `/build/BUILD_TYPE/test`, is created upon building that can be used to see how features are extracted from logos, and how they are compared.
+It must be run in the top-level directory.

 ## Running
 `npm start` will start a Token server running.
 The following environment variables can be customized to change the behaviour of the server: